-ected by your teacher, select a number of products from the above list.
-For each product, och and describe the following.
+ected by your teacher, select a number of products from the list of wood products.
+For product, research and describe the following.

 Product:

 What is it?
 How would you define it?

 What is it used for?

 How is it made?
 What raw materials are required to make it?

 What are the potential environmental, economic and social impacts of this product for

 Oregon?

 What sources did you consult?

-18: Biomass Energy from Oregon's Forests38
+19: Biomass Energy from Oregon's Forests38